 Murals – there are murals by local artists in every possible corner and makes for some great photos.
 One of my favourites is the modern adaptation of Boticelli’s Birth of Venus, “Venice Kinesis” by Rip Cronk and “Touch of Venice” by Jonas Never, right behind it.

-Venice Sign – located on Pacific Ave. at Windward Ave., every tourist (or instagrammer) has to get that photo with the sign!
+Venice Sign – located on Pacific Ave. at Windward Ave., were you really in Venice Beach if you didn’t get a photo with the sign?

 Venice Canals – We didn’t get a chance to visit the canals, but I hear it is a beautiful place to spend some time.
-Also, the movies make it seem like a very romantic location to visit.
+The movies make it seem like a very romantic location to visit.